What can I use to Improve My Dog Gut Health?

-Your dog could be having indigestion if they’re constipated, have diarrhea, or are vomiting.
+Your dog could be having indigestion if they’re constipated, have diarrhea, or is vomiting.

 How can I clear my dog’s digestive system?

-Dog digestion is helped by switching proteins, increasing vitamin and mineral intake, giving probiotic supplements, and matching food with activity level.
+Dog digestion is helped by switching proteins, increasing vitamin and mineral intake, giving probiotic supplements, and matching food with activity levels.
 If symptoms like diarrhea or constipation continue, ask your vet for advice.